OpenChatGit/OpenChat/README.md

 ## Usage
-- **Start a new chat**: Click “New chat” (compose) in the sidebar or begin typing in the centered input.
+- **Start a new chat**: Click New chat in the sidebar or start typing in the centered input.
 - **Send a message**: Press Enter to send (Shift+Enter for newline).
 Your message appears instantly.
-- **Thinking**: The app shows a shimmering “Thinking…” text while the assistant generates a reply.
+- **Thinking**: A shimmering “Thinking…” text is shown while the assistant generates a reply.
 - **View/rename/delete chats**: Hover a conversation in the sidebar for actions.
 Deletion asks for confirmation.
-- **Model selection**: Open the main title dropdown, choose Ollama, and pick an available local model.
+- **Model selection**: Use the top dropdown, choose Ollama, and pick an available local model.

 ### Reasoning vs. Non-Reasoning
-- If a reasoning model is selected, streaming runs via `stream_reasoning.js`:
+- Reasoning models (`OpenChat/src/ai/stream_reasoning.js`):
   - Live reasoning appears in a dropdown while generating.
-  - Final answer renders instantly (no typewriter) once `[FINAL]`/`</think>`/heading is detected.
+  - Final answer renders instantly (no typewriter) once finalization is detected.
-- For standard models, streaming uses `stream_simple.js` with fast typewriter (10 ms/char).
+- Standard models (`OpenChat/src/ai/stream_simple.js`): fast typewriter (~10 ms/char).

 ## Configuration
 - Selected Ollama model is saved in `localStorage` and restored between sessions.
-- Dark mode by default; light theme variables live in `styles.css`.
+- Dark mode by default; light theme variables are defined in `styles.css`.
+- Title generation
+  - For reasoning models, a hidden directive asks the model to emit `TITLE: …` during thinking; this is parsed and applied to the conversation (not shown in chat).
+  - A lightweight model cascade is used for titles when available.
+  - Override via localStorage (optional):
+    - `titleModel` — exact model name to use for titles
+    - `titleModelCandidates` — CSV of candidates to try in order
+- Language selection (reasoning)
+  - Based on the latest user message; optional overrides:
+    - `preferredLanguage` — force a language
+    - `disableLanguageDirective` — disable automatic language instruction

 ## Websearch status
 - Websearch is temporarily disabled to reduce hallucination risk.
 Features relying on it (web citations, enrichment) are inactive for now.